【臺北市】Taipei City Guide

 Isn't Chinese so cute?

-Taipei is one of Taiwan's largest cities and is often the first thing people think of when they think of Taiwan, thanks to landmarks like Taipei 101.
-Not only that, but the bustling night markets, amazing street food, and endless shopping make Taipei a must-visit city!
+Taipei is one of Taiwan's largest cities and is often the first thing people think of when they think of Taiwan, thanks to our iconic landmarks like Taipei 101.
+Not only that, but the busy night markets, amazing local street food, and endless shopping make Taipei a must-visit city!

-In this guide, I want to share some spots for you to check off your bucket list, along with the less touristy side of Taiwan.
-The side of my family that I'm from, and I want to share our culture with you all.
+In this guide, I would like to share some amazing spots to check off your bucket list, alongside the lesser-known aspects of Taiwan.
+I want to introduce you to the part of Taipei that feels local and share our culture with you.

 Taipei map